Best

 + Pros

-• Top-notch tree terrain
+• Diverse bowl and tree terrain

 • Excellent freestyle experience